ShaunAlt-Unitree-Go1/Unitree-Go1-Sim/README.md

 ROS Noetic on Ubuntu 20.04.

 ## Usage
+> [!NOTE]
+> `/move_base_simple/goal` is used by RVIZ when using the "2D Nav Goal" feature to make the robot go to a particular location.

 See https://github.com/Taucrates/simulation_unitree_go1.
 1. Create a new workspace and source ROS Noetic.
     ``` bash